Winter Palace: Usage of the palace

 Guests on ceremonial and state occasions would follow a set processional route, arriving at the palace courtyard through the central arch of the south façade, and then entering the palace through the state entrance (sometimes called the Ambassadors' Entrance) (8).
 They would then proceed through the colonnaded Jordan Hall before mounting the gilded Imperial staircase (8), from where the two enfilades of state rooms spread out.
 The principal or Jordan Staircase, so-called because on the Feast of the Epiphany, the Tsar descended in state for the ceremony of the Blessing of the Waters, is one of the few parts of the palace to retain the original 18th century rococo style, although the massive grey granite columns were added in the mid-19th century.

 One of the most important rooms was the Palace's Grand Church (16).
 Granted cathedral status, it was of greater religious significance than the chapels of most European royal palaces.
 It was here that Romanov weddings were usually celebrated with a rigid and unchanging tradition and protocol.
 Even the bride's dress, and the manner of donning it, was dictated by tradition.
 Dressed by the Empress, the bride and her procession would pass from the Malachite Drawing Room to the church through the state rooms.

 The Imperial Family were not the only residents of the palace; below the metal framework in the attics lived an army of servants.
 So vast were the servants' quarters that a former servant and his family, unbeknownst to the palace authorities, moved into the roof of the palace.
 They were only discovered by the smell of the manure from the cow that they had also smuggled into the building with them to provide fresh milk.
-It seems this cow was not the only bovine in the attics; other cows were kept next to the room occupied by the Maids of Honour, in order to provide fresh milk for the kitchens.
+It seems this cow was not the only bovine in the attics; other cows were kept next to the room occupied by the Maids of Honour, to provide fresh milk for the kitchens.
 This practice was discontinued after the 1837 fire.